joshmaxsilverman/joshmaxsilverman.github.io/_posts/2026-02-03-writeup-curvature.md

 published: true
 title: Curvature
 date: 2026/02/10
-subtitle: Where does it come form, how do we find it?
+subtitle: Where does it come from, how do we find it?
 source: writeup
 kind: physics
 theme: differential-geometry